The Real Reason Prince Charles Didn’t Marry Camilla in the First Place

 It’s rumoured that Camilla’s father planted a fake Camilla-Andrew engagement notice in The Times, apparently forcing Andrew’s hand.
 Literally.
 Prince Charles returned home to news of Camilla and Andrew’s engagement.
 According to Bedell Smith, in the absence of the fake engagement announcement that led to Andrew’s actual proposal to Camilla, Charles might have married Camilla, despite his family’s objections.

 Instead, Camilla married Andrew Parker Bowles in 1973, and Charles went on to date a number of “suitable” women until he met Diana Spencer in 1980.
 But all the while, Camilla remained in his heart, and occasionally in his plans, as Charles, himself admitted.
 By the end of 1995, the Parker Bowles couple was divorced, the Prince and Princess were on their way to a divorce, and Diana had famously told television interviewer Martin Bashir that “there were three of us in this marriage, so it was a bit crowded.”
-Find out more about what really happened between Prince Charles and Princess Diana.

 The happy ending for the Prince and the Duchess of Cornwall

 Prince Charles and Camilla Parker Bowles got their long-awaited happy ending in 2005 when they married in a civil ceremony, which his mother, the Queen, did not attend (although she did turn up at the reception).
 Camilla was given the title, “Her Royal Highness The Duchess of Cornwall.”
-Thirteen years later, they’re still happily married.
+Sixteen years later, they’re still happily married.